 WORK

-Contractor will provide high quality professional uniformed unarmed security, entrance screening, and patrol services (collectively, “Services”) to the Court at the court locations, staffing levels, and coverage hours specified herein.
+Contractor will provide high quality professional uniformed unarmed security, entrance screening, protection and patrol services (collectively, “Services”) to the Court at the court locations, staffing levels, and coverage hours specified herein.
 Contractor will also provide Services under unusual or emergency situations and special occasions.
 Contractor will provide sufficient staff in order to minimize overtime to the greatest extent possible.

 Security services include but are not limited to guarding court locations against danger or threats of danger.